INTO-CPS-Association/fmu-rabbitmq/docs/user-manual.rst

 User Manual
 ===========
 The RabbitMQ FMU (RMQFMU) allows to publish and consume two types of data to/from a rabbitMQ server.
 The two types of data are: content data, and system health data.
-For each type of data, a separate connection is used to the rabbitMQ server, with two channels, one for publishing and one for consuming respectively.
+For each type of data, a separate connection is used to the rabbitMQ server, with two channels, one for publishing to RMQFMU and one for consuming from RMQFMU.

 The rest of this page covers how to use RMQFMU, whereas the internal workings are described in Developer Manual (Data Handling).
 The two parts described are: The structure of a message and how to configure properties of RMQFMU via the modelDescription file.